iguerra94/iguerra94/README.md

 ## What i'm up to

-- 🔭 I’m currently working @
+- 🔭 I’m currently working @ DinoCloud
-- 🌱 I’m currently working with
+- 🌱 I’m currently working with React, Material UI, Ionic Framework and Nodejs with Nest.js

 <br />